lyons-builds/lyons-builds/README.md

 Mechanical engineering student specializing in embedded systems, robotics, and prototype development.

-🔭 I’m currently working on an Automated 3D print removal system
+🔭 I’m currently working on an automated 3D print removal system

 ⚡ Also working on: ESP32-based golf cart sunshade